statshero/data-projects/README.md

 # A list of projects related to data

-This is a simple list of projects I've worked on in the past related to data.
+This is a list of a small selection of projects I've worked on in the past related to data.
 The images link to the project sites.
 Note that this only includes *public* projects.
-I have worked on dozens if not hundreds projects that are commercial or private.

 **Table of Contents**